Adani Enterprises, RIL, DMart: Gautam Adani, Mukesh Ambani, Radhakishan Damani are 3 worst-hit billionaires in 2023 so far

 Gautam Adani, Mukesh Ambani and Radhakishan Damani are three worst-hit billionaires year-to-date, as per publicly available Bloomberg Billionaire list.
 Gautam Adani, who leads Adani Enterprises Ltd and nine other Adani group companies, has lost $80.60 billion in notional wealth so far and is the worst hit among the 500 richest globally.
-He is followed by Reliance group's Mukesh Ambani, who has seen $5.38 billion erosion in national wealth.
+He is followed by Reliance group's Mukesh Ambani, who has seen $5.38 billion erosion in notional wealth.
 Avenue Supermarts (DMart Ltd) owner Radhakishan Damani has lost $2.67 billion in his fortunes, data showed.

 Gautam Adani, who saw his worth getting eroded by nearly three-fourth since September 2022, is now worth less than $40 billion at $39.9 billion, thanks to a fall in group shares including Adani Total Gas, Adani Green Energy Limited and Adani Transmission Limited.
 His fortunes are now almost half of Mukesh Ambani's $81.7 billion wealth.
 Radhakishan Damani is worth $16.7 billion.